xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RANDOM**?(outrng, variables, points, distribution, seed, inprng)

-Outrng    is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
+Outrng&nbsp;&nbsp;&nbsp;&nbsp;is the first cell (the upper-left cell) in the output table or the name, as text, of a new sheet to contain the output table.
 If FALSE, blank, or omitted, places the output table in a new workbook.

-Variables    is the number of random number sets to generate.
+Variables&nbsp;&nbsp;&nbsp;&nbsp;is the number of random number sets to generate.
 RANDOM will generate variables columns of random numbers.
 If omitted, variables is equal to the number of columns in the output range.

-Points    is the number of data points per random number set.
+Points&nbsp;&nbsp;&nbsp;&nbsp;is the number of data points per random number set.
 RANDOM will generate points rows of random numbers for each random number set.
 If omitted, points is equal to the number of rows in the output range.
 Points is ignored when distribution is 6 (Patterned).

-Distribution    indicates the type of number distribution.
+Distribution&nbsp;&nbsp;&nbsp;&nbsp;indicates the type of number distribution.

 <table>
 <tbody>